-From our inception through March 31, 2017, we raised an aggregate of \$188.1 million, of which \$92.9 million was from private placements of preferred stock, \$69.0 million represented gross proceeds from our IPO, \$11.5 million represented gross proceeds from our registered direct common stock offering, \$10.0 million was from a secured debt financing, \$3.9 million represented gross proceeds from our ATM program, and \$0.8 million was from common stock option and warrant exercises.
-As of March 31, 2017, we had \$31.8 million in cash and cash equivalents.
+From our inception through March 31, 2018, we raised an aggregate of \$267.0 million, through various private placements of preferred stock, our IPO, debt financing as well as various other registered equity offerings, including underwritten public offerings, at-the-market, or ATM, offerings, and stock option and warrant exercises.
+As of March 31, 2019, we had \$51.7 million in cash, cash equivalents and short-term investments.